Sec-Mini-Projects/FlyOnAShellCode/README.md

 ##Description:

 Starts the execution of a x86 32 bit **ONLY** vulnerable program with optional command line parameters and hooks the API names read from a text file.
-When these API calls are hit, the program will constantly run until return and check the return address for shellcode like characteristics.
+When these API calls are hit, the program will constantly "run until return" and check the return address for shellcode-like characteristics.

 **Hooking a large number of commonly called functions will slow down execution and may cause a crash.**